-This year’s Lunar New Year, or Seollal (설날) in Korean, is one of the most significant traditional holidays for Koreans, will be on on February 16th, 2018.
+This year’s Lunar New Year, or Seollal (설날) in Korean, is one of the most significant traditional holidays for Koreans, will be on January 25th, 2020.
 Although around 36 million travel across Korea in order to visit relatives, many don’t know much about what this holiday means and where it comes from.

-Seollal is a cultural holiday rooted from the traditional Chinese Confucianism, which is celebrated on the first day of the Korean lunar calendar.
+Seollal is a cultural holiday rooted in traditional Chinese Confucianism, which is celebrated on the first day of the Korean lunar calendar.
 It usually lasts three days, including the day before and the day after the set date.

 The Book of Sui and the Book of Tang have the first recorded histories of Silla, an old kingdom from BC 57 to 935 AD that celebrating Seollal.
 The Joseon dynasty, a renowned kingdom from 1392 to 1897, also has traces of government officials gathering in the five grand palaces to celebrate the Lunar New Year.

 Seollal is a unique Korean tradition, influenced by China, that is based on the lunar cycle.
 Each year represents a different animal, and the cycle is repeated every 12 years.
 The 12 animals go as following : mouse, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, and pig.
 The order of the animals are believed to have been derived from the sequence in which they were invited to see Buddha.